Creating, Editing and Saving Workbooks using Microsoft Excel Online

 - Enter a name for the workbook.

-- Click on Save.
+- Click Save.
 The file will be saved in your OneDrive cloud storage location.
 All users with a Microsoft account are provided with a OneDrive storage account.
 The size of the OneDrive storage varies depending on the type of account.

 Saving an Excel workbook created in Excel Online on a desktop computer